kkkkkaran/Berkeley-PacmanCTF/contest.md

 agent is a ghost.
 When crossing into enemy territory, the agent becomes a Pacman.

 ### Scoring:
- When a Pacman eats a food dot, the food is permanently removed and one point is scored for that Pacman's team.
+ When a Pacman eats a food dot, the food is permanently removed and is scored when that Pacman comes back *home*.
 Red team scores are positive, while Blue team scores are negative.

 ### Eating Pacman:
  When a Pacman is eaten by an opposing ghost, the Pacman returns to its starting position (as a ghost).
 No points are awarded for eating an opponent.